page provides information on the

 In celebration of the Resurrection, the stole of office used during Paschaltide is always in solid gold.
 It is worn from the beginning of Paschaltide at the Vigil of Easter until the Vigil of Pentecost.

 Plain white, with gold trim.
 It differs from the papal version in that it is of one layer only, that which is worn over the chasuble.
 It may be worn on solemn occasions when full pontifical mass vestments are used.

 This vestment may be used with mass vestments or choir dress.
 It is in white, of floor length in the front, and extending one metre addition in the back.

 Worn only with full pontifical mass vestments, it is similar to a maniple and is worn on the left side, attached to the cincture.
 It is in two colours only, following the same customs of seasonal use as the Patriarchal stole.
 Its normal colour is red, but white or gold is used during the Paschal season.

 The galero is that of a cardinal, in red with fifteen red tassels on either side.
 It is only used at the installation of the Florentine Archfather as Cardinal Deacon of S. Maria Antiqua.

 The zucchetto is white plain silk.
 It may be trimmed with white fur during the winter half-year (when the winter mozzetta is worn).

 Representing the personal temporal titular patrimony of the archfather, the state crown is of five visible bars, jeweled, and with a blue cap.

-The choir cassock is derived from the habit of the Royal Order of St. Stephen and from ancient tradition.
-It is white with red trim, red buttons, and red cuffs.
+The cassock is derived from the habit of the Royal Order of St. Stephen and from ancient tradition.
+It is white with red trim, red buttons, and red or white cuffs.
 It is also worn with a red watered silk fascia with gold bullion tassels.
 For house dress, a white fascia with red fringe may be used.

 There are two forms of the ombrellino.
 The first is of alternating yellow and red panels with the Patriarchal insignia.
 It is carried at the front of certain solemn processions.